The age of the robots is here. According to the latest chatbot statistics, companies are increasingly replacing their customer service with chatbots.

 1. There are 1.4 billion chatbot users worldwide and counting.

 Today, while we’re still far from flying cars, technological advancements have brought us fun and exciting tools to increase our quality of life.
-Chatbots are at the forefront of AI technology, as more turn to chatbots in search of information.
+Chatbots are at the forefront of AI technology, as more people turn to chatbots in search of information.

 More specifically, the number of people using chatbots worldwide is at 1.4 billion and counting.
 Additionally, chatbot technologies are improving to be more efficient and even more human-like.